Buying guide

 AI summary

+A low score can result in smaller loan offers or higher interest rates.
 You can check your score for free with agencies like Centrix, Equifax, and illion.
-To improve your rating:
+To improve your rating, pay bills on time, reduce existing debt, and avoid new credit applications before applying for a mortgage.

 What you’ll learn: